-There’s a shorter path to a BSN
+There’s a faster path to an RN to BSN

 How our Concurrent Enrollment Program works

-Enroll with classmates
+Enroll with other ADN students

 Focus on one program at a time

 Complete your ADN